 Paper and fabric should be stored somewhere dry and clean, out of direct light.
 Make sure you know where your finished prints are stored so that you can easily find them eg in a filing cabinet.
 Don’t spend hours printing your masterpiece and then lose it!

 Keep sharp tools such as lino cutting tools in the box they came in, in a fabric roll or upright in a stand.
 Make sure the blades of knives are retracted or covered.

 Store inks, solvents and sharp blades safely; blades should be covered and all should be kept away from children.

-Each printmaking technique has its own preparation requirements, so although you may be cutting out stencils for screen printing, cutting lino or etching Perspex sheets for drypoint, the basic requirements are the same.
+Each printmaking technique has its own preparation requirements, so although you may be cutting out stencils for screen printing or etching Perspex sheets for drypoint, the basic requirements are the same.